Contact

 Sean Hill ~ Conference Director

 Sean Hill has worked with the conference since 2004.
 He’s the author of Dangerous Goods, (Milkweed Editions, 2014), winner of a Minnesota Book Award in poetry, and Blood Ties & Brown Liquor, (UGA Press, 2008), named one of the Ten Books All Georgians Should Read in 2015 by the Georgia Center for the Book.
 He’s received numerous awards including fellowships from the Cave Canem Foundation, the Region 2 Arts Council, the Bush Foundation, Minnesota State Arts Board, The Jerome Foundation, The MacDowell Colony, the University of Wisconsin, a Stegner Fellowship from Stanford University, and a Creative Writing Fellowship from the National Endowment for the Arts.
 Hill’s poems and essays have appeared or are forthcoming in Callaloo, Harvard Review, New England Review, Oxford American, Poetry, Terrain.org, Tin House, and numerous other journals, and in nearly two dozen anthologies including Black Nature and Villanelles.
 He was a professor in the Creative Writing Program at the University of Alaska – Fairbanks and in the Department of Writing & Linguistics at Georgia Southern University.
 Hill is a consulting editor at Broadsided Press, a monthly broadside publisher.
-He lives in Montana with his family and is an Assistant Professor of Creative Writing at the University of Montana.
+He lives with his family in southwest Montana and is an Assistant Professor of Creative Writing at the University of Montana.

 Mathew Hawthorne ~ Conference Coordinator ~ writersconference@bemidjistate.edu